CCP Podcast 079: The Two Jonnys November 2017

 NOT The Two Ronnies…but The Two Jonnys….and Twitter!

-This is an exciting new podcast project with Jonny Wilkinson (@WilkinsonJonny) who is an anaesthetist and Intensive Care Consultant at Northampton hospital He has a website, Critical Care Northampton, from where he does regular reviews of some of the many issues one can find on Twitter.
-During this podcast, we discuss more POCUS stuff, AEDs and TOE amongst other things.
-I certainly learned a few new things.
+This is the another episode of an exciting new podcast project with Jonny Wilkinson (@WilkinsonJonny) who is an anaesthetist and Intensive Care Consultant at Northampton hospital He has a website, Critical Care Northampton, from where he does regular reviews of some of the many issues one can find on Twitter.

 If this podcast does not convince you of the merits of Twitter then nothing will.